Skip navigation menu

 The Genocide in Gaza

-Our ally, Israel, has shown they are willing to use the weaponry provided by the U.S. to launch aggressive and unprovoked attacks on innocent Palestinians, Syrians, and even more recently, beginning a long-ranged, missile focused conflict with Iran.
+Our ally, Israel, has shown they are willing to use the weaponry provided by the U.S. to launch aggressive and unprovoked attacks on innocent Palestinians, Syrians, and even more recently, dragging us into a war with Iran.

-We don't have to pit ourselves against Israel, but we must hold ourselves and our allies accountable for atrocities committed against innocent people.
+We don't have to pit ourselves against Israel, but we must hold ourselves and our allies accountable for atrocities and genocide committed against innocent people.
 We must stop providing and selling military equipment to Israel.
+We must condition aid and force them to stop being hostile in the region.
 If we claim to be the infallible international leader we are, we must prove it with our actions rather than our thoughts and prayers.

 Relative Sources: